-HTI operates four fuel sites at mills to assist drivers in fast and efficient refueling.
+HTI operates two fuel sites at mills to assist drivers in fast and efficient refueling.

 Hines Trucking was founded by J.D.
 Hines in 1936.
 One truck hauled logs, lumber and gravel in the local area of Prescott, Arkansas.
 In 1969, J.D. partnered with his son, Billy Hines, who had returned from college.
 Billy was the main mechanic, the tire repair guy, and the manager.
 Father and son continued to haul gravel, but added additional equipment.
 In 1976, the partnership was incorporated into J.D. & Billy Hines Trucking, Inc.

 HTI was awarded its first chip hauling contract in 1979.
 Many more contracts followed.
 The chip-haul/short-haul division grew to 140 trucks and served southeast Oklahoma, northeast Texas, south Arkansas, and north Louisiana.

 In 1983, HTI joined the Arkansas Trucking Association.
 Also in 1983, the Interstate Commerce Commission granted a General Commodities Authority for 48 states.
 A long haul division started with flatbed trailers started in 1984.
 Refrigerated trailers were added in 1986.
 Dry vans were added in 1989.
 That long haul division was sold in November 1990.

 Billy acquired the company in 1984, and became President and Chief Executive Officer.
 Mr. J.D. passed away in 1986.